 |hanging; burying alive; immuring; starving; drowning; burning; boiling; breaking on the wheel; impaling; sawing; ripping with tongs; flaying; disemboweling; drawing and quartering; beheading|

 The United States is alone among modern industrialized Western states still to execute criminals.
-Even so, capital punishment officially aims to reduce the suffering of the condemned, compared to execution methods of the past.
+Even so, contemporary capital punishment in America officially aims to reduce the suffering of the condemned, compared to execution methods of the past.
 Methods still used in the various state and federal executions include hanging, firing squad, the electric chair, the gas chamber, and lethal injection.

 Historical Torture Museum: From a traveling exhibition based on exhibits from the Medieval Criminal Museum in San Gimignano, Italy.
 Includes some pictures and reflections.